 Parisians have acquired a less-than-flattering reputation for being unforgiving with tourists who don't know at least a few basic French words and expressions.
 Though there are many myths and stereotypes about Parisians, it would be dishonest to say this one doesn't hold a grain of truth.

 While younger generations, exposed to English from a young age and acclimated to the effects of globalization, tend to be more than willing to demonstrate their English-speaking skills, many Parisians consider it impolite when tourists don't at least attempt to begin an exchange in the Gallic tongue.

-That's why we strongly recommend that you learn a few basic French expressions before your first (or third) trip to Paris.
+To avoid rude service in France, learn a few basic French expressions before your first (or third) trip to Paris.
 What's the main reason for this?
-Most locals will appreciate even small efforts to use their language, if only to exchange niceties.
+Most locals will appreciate even small efforts to use their language if only to exchange niceties.
 Please don't worry about being fluent, though: Paris is the world's most-visited city, so very few people will hold it against you if you can't manage more than simple exchanges in French.

 Essential Polite French Phrases to Learn

 - Hello, Madam/Sir (Good Day): Bonjour, (Madame, Monsieur).
 (Bohn-zhour), (Ma-Dahm, Muh-syeuh)

 - Good evening: Bonsoir, (Madame, Monsieur).
 (Bohn swah, " ")

 - Do you speak English?: Parlez-vous anglais?
 (Pahr-lay voo ahn-glay?)